vntr-admin/combiner/README.txt

         -delay p
             calculates the expected average query delay of the system with probability p.
-            In log lines where no check occurrs, delay is reported as -99.
+            In log lines where no check occurs, delay is reported as -99.
             0 <= p <= 1.
 Default is 1 (always).

         -assortivity p